-- 1. Being afraid of your partner; - 2.
-Constantly watching what you say to avoid a "blow up;" - 3.
-Feelings of low self-worth and helplessness about your relationship; - 4.
-Feeling isolated from family or friends because of your relationship; - 5.
-Hiding bruises or other injuries from family or friends; - Being prevented from working, studying, going home, and/or using technology (including your cell phone); - 7.
-Being monitored by your partner at home, work or school; and - 8.
-Being forced to do things you don't want to do.
+- 1. A person who is afraid of an intimate partner; - 2.
+A person carefully choosing their words to avoid the abusive person having a "blow up;" - 3.
+A person who has feelings of low self-worth and helplessness about a relationship; - 4.
+A person being isolated from family or friends because of a relationship; - 5.
+A person hiding bruises or other injuries from family or friends; - A person who is prevented from working, studying, going home, and/or using technology (including their cell phone); - 7.
+A person whose partner monitors them at home, work or school; and - 8.
+A person who is forced to do things they don't want to do.

-Help Reduce Your Risk and Avoid Potential Attacks
+Risk Reduction and Avoiding Potential Attacks